Logistic function: Logistic regression

 where $x$ is the explanatory variable, $a$ and $b$ are model parameters to be fitted, and $f$ is the standard logistic function.

 Logistic regression and other log-linear models are also commonly used in machine learning.
 A generalisation of the logistic function to multiple inputs is the softmax activation function, used in multinomial logistic regression.

 Another application of the logistic function is in the Rasch model, used in item response theory.
 In particular, the Rasch model forms a basis for maximum likelihood estimation of the locations of objects or persons on a continuum, based on collections of categorical data, for example the abilities of persons on a continuum based on responses that have been categorized as correct and incorrect.

 Neural networks

-Logistic functions are often used in neural networks to introduce nonlinearity in the model or to clamp signals to within a specified interval.
+Logistic functions are often used in artificial neural networks to introduce nonlinearity in the model or to clamp signals to within a specified interval.
 A popular neural net element computes a linear combination of its input signals, and applies a bounded logistic function as the activation function to the result; this model can be seen as a "smoothed" variant of the classical threshold neuron.